pelagia123/todo-list-tutorial/component.md

 Let's take a look at the component that was created by the Angular CLI.
 All the relevant files exist in the folder 📁**src/app** .
 Open the file
 ![](.gitbook/assets/component.svg) **app.component.ts** .

-Just like ngModules that we saw in the previous chapter, a component is also defined by a class with a decorator.
+Just like NgModules that we saw in the previous chapter, a component is also defined by a class with a decorator.
 This is the class definition:

 {% code-tabs %}
 {% code-tabs-item title="app.component.ts" %}